Getting Started#

 pip install cryosparc-tools

-Update an existing installation of cryosparc-tools to the latest release:
+Alternatively, update an existing installation of cryosparc-tools to the latest version:

 pip install -U cryosparc-tools